CSSE-490/Lab3/README.md

 ### REPL Commands
 * `start` : Begins the algorithm and propagates that to the other Philosophers
-* `gui` : Opens a JFrame that allows manual switching of the local logic.Philosopher
+* `gui` : Opens a JFrame that allows manual switching of the local Philosopher
-* `hungry` : Forces the local logic.Philosopher into the hungry state
+* `hungry` : Forces the local Philosopher into the hungry state
-* `thinking` : Forces the local logic.Philosopher into the thinking state
+* `thinking` : Forces the local Philosopher into the thinking state

 ## Incentive
 * GUI (via the `gui` command)